GilsonLabUCSD/APR/APR_User_Manual.md

 this value can be increased to around 4.

 ### nstlim \<int> ###
-The number of steps for the production runs.
-For example, if the step size is 2 fs (controlled by the option dt), assigning it a value of 2500000 will launch a production run of 5 ns per cycle and 100 ns in maximum (the maximum number of cycles is fixed as 20).
-Note that the maximum of simulation time may not always be achieved. ...
+The number of MD steps for the production runs in each iteration.
+For example, if the step size is 2 fs (controlled by the option dt), assigning it a value of 2500000 will launch a production run of 5 ns per cycle.

 ### barostat \<1/2> ###
 Barostat options for the production runs; 1 is Berendsen and 2 is Monte Carlo.